w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 :::info Parathreads are renamed to on-demand parachains

-On-demand parachains (previously called parathreads) are parachains that buy on-demand coretime and use it to access the Relay Chain through the on-demand coretime pool.
+On-demand parachains (previously called parathreads) are parachains that buy on-demand coretime and use it to access the relay chain through the on-demand coretime pool.

 :::